hoche/libjpiedm/JPI_Logfile_Format.md

 #### JPI> data

 After the first $E marker is more data beginning with "JPI>".
-The meaning is unknown.
+The meaning is unknown, but it is likely that it is a configuration payload.
+See appendix A.

 It is terminated with a second $E marker.

 #### $V - version